 A decline in the popularity of our existing products and product lines, or the failure of our new products and product lines to achieve and sustain market acceptance, could significantly lower our sales and operating margins, which would harm our profitability, business and financial condition.
 In our industry, it is important to identify and offer what are considered to be the "hot" toys and games on children's wish lists.
 Our continued success will depend on our ability to develop, market and sell popular toys, games and children's electronic products which are sought after by both children and their parents.
 We seek to achieve and maintain market popularity for our products through the redesign and extension of our existing family entertainment properties in ways that capture consumer interest and imagination and remain relevant in today's world, and by developing, introducing and gaining customer interest for new family entertainment products.
-This process involves anticipating and extending successful play patterns and identifying entertainment concepts and properties that appeal to children's imaginations.
-However, consumer preferences with respect to family entertainment are continuously changing and are difficult to anticipate.
+This process involves anticipating and extending successful play patterns and identifying entertainment are continuously changing and are difficult to anticipate.
 Individual family entertainment products and properties generally, and high technology products in particular, often have short consumer life cycles.